 There are three possible scenarios here – an IPO can be undersubscribed, fully subscribed, or oversubscribed.
 For shares of the company to be listed on the exchanges, the Securities and Exchange Board of India (SEBI) requires at least 90% subscription to the issue.
 Otherwise, the IPO is scrapped, and the money is returned to bidders.

 An IPO is said to be oversubscribed when the number of shares on offer is less than the demand for the same during the IPO subscription process.
 This means that investors have applied for a greater number of share lots than what was put on offer by the company.

 Oversubscription of an IPO shows a high interest of the public in the shares of the company.

-For the retail investor category, SEBI says that if this portion of an IPO is oversubscribed, then the share allotment must be done in such a way that each investor gets a minimum of one lot.
-Thereafter, the remaining shares are allotted proportionately.
+For the retail investor category, SEBI says that if this portion of an IPO is oversubscribed, then the share allotment must be done in such a way that each investor gets a minimum of one lot, and the remaining shares must be allotted proportionately.
 This holds true for issues with a small oversubscription.
 However, if an IPO is oversubscribed to such an extent that all investors cannot be allotted a minimum of one lot each, then the share lots are allotted to subscribers using a lottery system.
 In such a case, many subscribers may not be allotted any shares at all!